833-372-6311

 Anyone verified by a licensed medical professional as benefitting psychologically or emotionally from an ESA may qualify for an emotional support animal.

 Our doctors can determine if you qualify following the standards specified by the Federal Government.
-These are listed in a Diagnostic and Statistical Manuel.
+These are listed in a Diagnostic and Statistical Manual.

 Our doctors are familiar with the full manual.
 However, they have chosen to specialize in those disorders that are likely to have a positive clinical response to an Emotional Support Animal.